whot/libtouchpad/README.md

 * make the test suite use different devices automatically ** requires all coords be given in percent of the touchpad
 * optimise the loops through the touch points
-* single-touch devices can map ABS_X to a single touchpoint and use this driver too
 * we need to support more than one button set, the T440s use multiple button layouts